google/go-cloud/samples/tutorial/README.md

 `context.Context` type, the method takes the key under which the data will be stored and the mime type of the data.

-The call to `NewWriter` creates a `blob.Writer`, which is similar to the `io.Writer`.
+The call to `NewWriter` creates a `blob.Writer`, which implements `io.Writer`.
 With the writer, we call `Write` passing in the data.
 In response, we get the number of bytes written and any error that might have occurred.

 Finally, we close the writer with `Close` and check the error.

 ## Uploading an image

-And that's it!
+That's it!
 Let's try it out.
 As setup, we will to create an [S3 bucket][s3-bucket] and a
 [GCS bucket][gcs-bucket].
 In the code above, I called that bucket `my-cool-bucket`, but you can change that to match whatever your bucket is called.
 For GCP, you will need